fabiandres88/Acamica/delilah_Resto_Project/project/README.md

 You must copy the **CREATE TABLE** statements from the each sql files in this order:

-- users.
+- Users.
-- products.
+- Products.
-- order_status.
+- Order_status.
-- payment_methods.
+- Payment_methods.
-- orders.
+- Orders.
-- order_detail.
+- Order_detail.

 After this disable the checkbox foreign key checks in the bottom menu and press the button Go.
 Now you have the database with all its tables ready.